 To celebrate International Women's Month we sat down with a couple of our amazing Solvers to explore their journeys in technology.

-Give us a little bit of background about your career in benefits and technology.
+Give us a little bit of background on your career in benefits and technology.

 If you could go back in time, what is some advice you would give to your younger self?